nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 #### Default implementations

-A trait associated functions may have a default implementation, that may be overridden in trait implementations for a type.
+Trait associated functions may have a default implementation, that may be overridden in trait implementations for a type.

 ```rust
 trait Example {